hackclub/outernet/README.md

 ### Creating The Space

 By default, your classic hackathon chair and table setup doesn't exist at a campground.
 We set up outdoor seating around the campground as well as three indoor makerspaces: The Barn / The Hardware Shack, The Cafe, and The Cookhouse.
-Each makerspace had tables and chairs layed out for hackers to work from.
+Each makerspace had tables and chairs laid out for hackers to work from.

 #### The Barn / The Hardware Shack